The Best of Both Worlds: Bridging Quality and Diversity in Data Selection with Bipartite Graph: Methodology

 where $\mathcal{V}_u$ is the set of n-grams connected to sentence $u$ in the graph $\mathcal{G}$. \textit{In our work, $\mathcal{V}_u$ includes unigrams ($n=1$), bigrams ($n=2$), and trigrams ($n=3$) present in sentence $u$, capturing both word-level and phrase-level features.}

-\paragraph{Combined Priority Function} To effectively prioritize sentences based on both quality and diversity, we combine the \model{Quality} score and the \model{Diversity} score for the sentence node $u$ into a single priority function:
+\paragraph{Priority Function} To effectively prioritize sentences based on both quality and diversity, we combine the \model{Quality} score and the \model{Diversity} score for the sentence node $u$ into a single priority function:

 This function assigns higher priority to sentences that are both high-quality and contribute significantly to n-gram diversity.
-By integrating both quality and diversity into the priority function, our selection algorithm can effectively choose a subset that not only covers a wide range of linguistic patterns but also maintains a high standard of data quality.
+By integrating both quality and diversity into the priority function, our selection algorithm can effectively choose a subset of examples that are both high-quality and broadly representative of the entire dataset.